Actually, ladies and gentlemen, the Jon Stewart and the Colbert rallies on October 30th, I have been thinking about this.

 We've heard from people who think the Titans were rubbing it in by reinserting Chris Johnson into the game, but Fisher insisted he just wanted the game to end.

-And Del Rio didn't let the game end because he called a timeouts.
+And Del Rio didn't let the game end because he called it timeouts.

-And so since the opposing coach called a timeouts, I assume Fisher said, I'm gonna go ahead and try to score then.
+And so since the opposing coach called a timeouts, I assume Fisher said, I'm going to go ahead and try to score then.

 The Jaguars had no prayer here.